FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 _What's happening in the loop..._

-- First we check to makes sure we have posts
+- First we check to make sure we have posts
 - Then we begin the loop (it will cycle however many times we've set in **Settings > Reading**)
-- We'll show the title of the post and it's full content
+- We'll show the title of the post and its full contents
 - Now we'll end the loop
 - If more posts are available we'll show pagination links
 - If no posts were found we'll tell people and wrap it up